 Researchers suggest that, in part, the reasoning is the how aging is viewed in these cultures; they simply accept the process of menopause quite differently than we do in the West.
 In some tribal cultures, this progressive change actually elevates a female’s status in her community to that of “wise woman.”

-This is quite different than our view of aging women in the West, where women are taught to fear aging and lament the loss of fertility and youth.
-Here, we do everything possible to avoid aging.
-Women grasp at the last vestiges of youth by taking enough synthetic hormones to have their periods return at age 65, or enduring injections and surgeries to stretch skin and to lift body parts, anything to look the younger part.
+This is quite different than our view of aging women in the West, where women are often taught to fear aging and lament the loss of fertility and youth.

 Many people speak to their general practitioners or even specialists about their symptoms of menopause.
-By the time women reach me, they’ve often been given the run-around, seen many specialists, and are working with BHRT, most often with no relief or little relief.
+By the time women reach me, they’ve often been given the run-around, seen many specialists, and are working with BHRT, most often with no little or no relief.

 Commonly, I will have women come to me for an initial visit stating that their Adrenal Fatigue started at menopause.
 I hear things like: